holywater0814/CN_LAB_BEI/Assignment_1/Siddartha/solution.md

 *host bits* = 8
 hence supported end devices = 2^8-2=254
-We subtracted 2 because one of the address is network address and where first 8 bits from right hand side will all be 0 and of the address is boardcasting address where first 8 bits will be all 1 .
+We subtracted 2 because one of the address is network address and where first 8 bits from right hand side will all be 0 and of the address is broadcasting address where first 8 bits will be all 1 .